 Singapore packs an amazing number of world class attractions into a tiny area.
 Sentosa Island is located in the south of the country and is home to numerous resorts and attractions including Universal Studios and Adventure Cove Waterpark.
 There is also major animal parks with a night safari zoo, Jurong Bird Park and you can have breakfast with the orangutans at the Singapore Zoo.

-Attraction - Landmark
+Attraction - Theme Park

 Research * Plan * Share